GregK10/GK_722_project/1_Perf_and_the_reference_genome.md

 ```

-unfortunately again, the GFF run with ID stated resulted in a error in the PERF script and did not generate the SSR annotation file.
+Unfortunately again, the GFF run with ID stated resulted in a error in the PERF script and did not generate the SSR annotation file.
 I also tried some of the attributes copied directly from the GFF file, but none of them worked.
 Each would complete the original SSR call but failed after attempting the annotation.
 I also could not find a solution online or in the github page.
 I also tried attributes I found in the GTF file as well.
 Attributes I used included: Name, "Name", "ID, ID=gene, gene, "gene".

 ```{bash}